 Suicide Amongst the Elderly

-Suicide Amongst the Elderly a very serious problem.
+Suicide Among the Elderly is a severe problem.
 Although the elderly (age 65 and older) comprise about 13% of the U.S. population, they account for over 18% of all suicides.

-The most common cause for elderly suicide, as for all suicides, is untreated depression.
+The most common cause of elderly suicide, as for all suicides, is untreated depression.
 Thus, elderly depression needs to be recognized and treated.
-And about one third of the seniors who are 65 or older experience depression.
+And about one-third of the seniors who are 65 or older experience depression.

-Some individuals believe that depression is a normal part of being elderly, which is completely untrue.
+Some believe that depression is a normal part of being elderly, which is entirely untrue.
 Depression is not normal for people of any age.
-Elderly people with depression have a chemical imbalance in their brain.
-And that chemical imbalance is extremely common and highly treatable.
+Elderly people with depression have a chemical imbalance in their brains.
+And that chemical imbalance is prevalent and highly treatable.

-However, it is important that an elderly person who exhibits symptoms of depression receives a thorough physical exam from a medical doctor to determine if there is a physical basis for the depression.
+However, an elderly person who exhibits symptoms of depression must receive a thorough physical exam from a medical doctor to determine if there is a biological basis for the depression.
 Some physical conditions and the use of some medications may cause symptoms of depression.

 The following disease and physical problems may cause symptoms of depression: